Love-deep/HTML-Basics/README.md

 # HTML-Basics
-In this repo u will get to know about html tags
+This will cover all basics of html which are reuired to get started